YashSax/SubwaySurfersIRL/README.md

 - Connect the game to a mobile device for control input
 - Integrate with a webcam for live streaming and motion control
-- Add gesture recognition for a more interactive experience